Polynomial Lawvere Logic: Completeness and Incompleteness Results for

-Recall that a formula is in polynomial form if it is in PCF and does not have occurrences of $\lol$.
+\paragraph{Step 5 (Reduction to Polynomial Form).} Recall that a formula is in polynomial form if it is in PCF and does not have occurrences of $\lol$.
 The first requirement is guaranteed by the previous step.
-The moves given below are designed to sequentially eliminate the occurrences of $\lol$ inside a judgement: {
+The moves given below are designed to sequentially eliminate all the occurrences of $\lol$ inside a judgement: {

-} In the above, we showed only the right-rules for $\ot$ and multiplication as the left-rules can inferred from the above by commutativity.
-Also the rules for scalar multiplication are not shown, as they are easily inferable by identifying scalar multiplication with multiplication by a constant (that is, $r * \vartheta = r \vartheta$, for $r \in \preals$).